discreetlogcontracts/dlcspecs/PayoutCurve.md

 The first integer is called `endpoint` and contains the actual `event_outcome` which corresponds to an x-coordinate on the payout curve which is a boundary between curve pieces.
-The second integer is called `endpoint_payout` and is set equal to the local party's payout should `endpoint` be signed which corresponds to a y-coordinate on the payout curve.
+The second integer is called `endpoint_payout` and is set equal to the local party's payout should the value `endpoint` be signed, this payout corresponds to a y-coordinate on the payout curve.
 The third integer, a `u16`, is called `extra_precision` and is set to be the first 16 bits of the payout after the binary point which were rounded away.
 This extra precision ensures that interpolation does not contain large errors due to error in the